Francis Xavier: Japan

 Francis was the first Jesuit to go to Japan as a missionary.
 He brought with him paintings of the Madonna and the Madonna and Child.
 These paintings were used to help teach the Japanese about Christianity.
 There was a huge language barrier as Japanese was unlike other languages the missionaries had previously encountered.
 For a long time, Francis struggled to learn the language.
 He was hosted by Anjirō's family until October 1550.
 From October to December 1550, he resided in Yamaguchi.
-Shortly before Christmas, he left for Kyoto but failed to meet with the Emperor.
-He returned to Yamaguchi in March 1551, where the daimyo of the province gave him permission to preach.
+Shortly before Christmas, he left for Kyoto but failed to meet with Emperor Go-Nara.
+He returned to Yamaguchi in March 1551, where the daimyō of the province gave him permission to preach.

 Having learned that evangelical poverty did not have the appeal in Japan that it had in Europe and in India, he decided to change his approach.
 Hearing after a time that a Portuguese ship had arrived at a port in the province of Bungo in Kyushu and that the prince there would like to see him, Xavier now set out southward.
 The Jesuit, in a fine cassock, surplice, and stole, was attended by thirty gentlemen and as many servants, all in their best clothes.

-Five of them bore on cushions valuable articles, including a portrait of Our Lady and a pair of velvet slippers, these not gifts for the prince, but solemn offerings to Xavier, to impress the onlookers with his eminence.
-Handsomely dressed, with his companions acting as attendants, he presented himself before Oshindono, the ruler of Nagate, and as a representative of the great kingdom of Portugal, offered him letters and presents: a musical instrument, a watch, and other attractive objects which had been given him by the authorities in India for the emperor.
+Five of them bore on cushions valuable articles, including a portrait of Our Lady and a pair of velvet slippers, not for the prince, but solemn offerings to Xavier, to impress the onlookers with his eminence.
+Handsomely dressed, with his companions acting as attendants, he presented himself before Oshindono, the ruler of Nagate, and as a representative of the great Kingdom of Portugal, offered him letters and presents: a musical instrument, a watch, and other attractive objects which had been given him by the authorities in India for the emperor.

-For forty-five years the Jesuits were the only missionaries in Asia, but the Franciscans also began proselytising in Asia as well.
+For forty-five years the Jesuits were the only missionaries in Asia, but the Franciscans began proselytizing in Asia, as well.
 Christian missionaries were later forced into exile, along with their assistants.
 However, some were able to stay behind.
 Christianity was then kept underground so as to not be persecuted.

-The Japanese people were not easily converted; many of the people were already Buddhist or Shinto.
-Francis tried to combat the disposition of some of the Japanese that a God who had created everything, including evil, could not be good.
-The concept of Hell was also a struggle; the Japanese were bothered by the idea of their ancestors living in Hell.
-Despite Francis's different religion, he felt that they were good people, much like Europeans, and could be converted.
+The Japanese people were not easily converted.
+Many of the people were already Buddhist or Shinto.
+Francis tried to combat the reservations of some of the Japanese.
+Many mistakenly interpreted Catholic doctrine as teaching that demons had been created evil, and they thus concluded the God who had created them could not be good.
+Much of Francis' preaching was devoted to providing answers to this and other such challenges.
+In the course of these discussions, Francis grew to respect the rationality and general literacy of those Japanese people whom he encountered.
+He expressed optimism at the prospect of converting the country.